jshawl/jesse.sh/_posts/2015-06-02-the-art-of-unix-programming.md

 layout: post
 ---

-I just finished the art of Unix programming and I highly recommend it.
+I just finished [The Art of Unix Programming](http://www.catb.org/esr/writings/taoup/html/) and I highly recommend it.
 I ended up reading the book cover to cover but it's written in such a way that you can skip around if you like.
 Despite being last updated over 12 years ago, the book is surprisingly relevant today and I wanted to document some of my favorite parts:

 ## Configuration